EUDAT-B2NOTE/b2note/b2note_app/README.md

 Travis CI container uses older version of chrome.
 The Protractor task downloads 'gecko' driver, which can fail on 'github rate limit exceeded'.

+If the dev app is not running, launch it before any other tests: `au run & sleep 10`

-Run `au teste2e` in order to test without gecko and on Chrome verison 73.
+Run `au teste2e` in order to test without gecko and on Chrome version 73.